xwanggroup/Deepro-Glu/README.md

 ### Guiding principles:
 * File 'data' contains training and testing data used in this study.
 * File 'code' contains scripts for training the model and loading data.
 Load_data.py is the implementation of load raw protein sequence.
-Deepro_Glu.py was used to training the proposed model. utils.py is the implementation of calculate model score.
+Deepro_Glu.py was used to training the proposed model. utils.py is the implementation of calculate training model score.
 * File 'result' contains model test result. test.py is the implementation of calculate model test result.